 How do I find relevant EBP programs at the optimal time so I don’t miss the deal window?

 Machine learning technology is being used in numerous areas to make sense of enormous data sets, such as in healthcare where it is being deployed to enable cutting-edge diagnostics and a myriad of other applications.
 The biomedical landscape is just too large for humans to meaningfully evaluate.
-Amplion is using machine learning to help connect research product and services teams to programs that are an exact fit, based on disease state, technology, drug class or MOA, and many other parameters.
+Machine learning can also be used to connect research and clinical product and services teams to programs that are an exact fit, based on disease state, technology, drug class or MOA, and many other parameters.

-Real-time alerts for companies that match your ideal profile connect you directly to news related to funding, collaborations, research programs and results, new hires, and other indicators that provide clues that companies are moving forward with new programs.
-With the right timing indicators, company insights, and relevant contacts, you’re all set to reach out and kick off deals.
+Real-time notifications for companies that match your ideal profile alert you to news about funding, collaborations, drug program stages and results, new hires, and other indicators that provide clues that companies are moving forward with new programs.
+With the right timing indicators, organization insights, and relevant contacts, you have everything you need to reach out and kick off deals.